Oncurrent/zeno/README.md

     though Zeno does its own check so you get a more useful error.
 * `:zeno/actor-id`
-  * Upon authentication Zeno provides an `actor-id` that uniquely identifies the entity just authenticated.
+  * Upon authentication Zeno provides an `actor-id` that uniquely identifies the entity that is authenticated.
 In your application that may or may not align with the traditional notion of a user id.
-  * You can access the currently authenticated entities actor id via the path `[:zeno/actor-id]` at any time.
+  * You can access the currently authenticated entity's actor id via the path `[:zeno/actor-id]` at any time.
-  * Additionally you can use `:zeno/actor-id` anywhere in a path and it will be replaced with the value for you under the hood.
+  * Additionally you can use `:zeno/actor-id` anywhere in a path and it will be replaced with the value for you when the path is evaluated.
 * `:zeno/concat`
   * To understand `:zeno/concat` consider the following:
     * Suppose that you also store scientific papers in your application.
 While